 - configure network settings

-- register them to the Qualys Portal using the "rns_service_url" and "registration_code" variables
+- register them to the Qualys Portal by declaring the "waf_service_url" and the "registration_code" environment variables (at the sensor level)

-- create applications, SSL profiles, server pools, healthchecks, custom pages
+- create applications, TLS profiles, server pools, healthchecks, custom pages

 - setup the initial WAF security policy (pick a template and an HTTP profile)